AI benchmark for personal computers

 MLPerf Client

-By simulating real-world AI tasks, the MLPerf Client benchmark provides clear metrics for understanding how well systems handle generative AI workloads.
+MLPerf Client is a benchmark developed collaboratively at MLCommons to evaluate the performance of large language models (LLMs) and other AI workloads on personal computers–from laptops and desktops to workstations.
+By simulating real-world AI tasks it provides clear metrics for understanding how well systems handle generative AI workloads.
 The MLPerf Client working group intends for this benchmark to drive innovation and foster competition, ensuring that PCs can meet the challenges of the AI-powered future.

 The large language model tests

-Tasks | Model | Dataset | Mode | Quality |
+| Tasks | Model | Datasets | Mode | Quality |

 For more information on how the benchmark works, please see the Q&A section below.